amney/active_standby/README.md

 ## Installation on an APIC

-> Note: Cisco does not explicitly support running user code on the APIC
+> Cisco does not provide TAC support for running user code on the APIC
+> Resource usage is limited by Linux Cgroups
 > Explicitly use `python2.7` as the APIC uses Python 2.6 by default

 - Make sure your APIC has DNS and external connectivity to pypi.python.org